Name: John Cooley

 grandson) states that Joseph was born in Virginia.
 He married Kaziah

-Casey 1807 Lincoln county KY.
+Casey 1807 Lincoln County KY.
 He was present at Fort Hempstead, Howard

-County, MO and died in Clay county MO, 3 April 1826.
+County, MO and died in Clay County MO, 3 April 1826.
 Many of his

 family were early settlers in Oregon.
 Another branch went to Texas.